ChrisChares/shortcut/README.md

 + For a nib with matching name
 + In the main storyboard for a matching identifier
 + For a class with matching name

+Once it has found your view controller it uses the standard iOS URL opening behavior.
+In fact:

+    openURL(url);
+    //is really wrapping
+    [UIApplication sharedApplication] openURL:url];
+    //with a little convenience on top so that you don't have to include your app scheme
+    //within your own app

 ## Usage